Attack Ring: Panther Claw

 In addition, Metal Ball Base with Six Metal Balls has a similarly well-behaved tip but 1g more weight.

 Nonetheless, it is a competitive part for Compact Customizations as it does work well and they remain competitive using it - just perhaps slightly less capable than with alternatives.

 There is a second mold which tends to be slightly heavier than the original, due to two molding cylinders.
 Performance is generally identical.

-Another beyblade in the vein of Driger S and Galeon, but the larger AR means Flash Leopard falls short of the example they set, even with the useful Ten Heavy and Neo Casings.
+Another beyblade in the vein of Driger S and Galeon, but the larger AR means Flash Leopard falls short of the example they set, even with the useful Ten Heavy and Neo Casings and the reasonably useful Magnecore.
 Not a must have, but not a terrible buy, especially as a common source of Neo Casings and Ten Heavy.